ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### channel delete
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Delete a given channel or category.
-If the channel isn't given, deletes the current one.*
+If the channel isn't given, deletes the current one.
+You can also specify reason for deletion.*

 **Requires permissions:**
 `Manage channels`